Here are the 13 things I learned both before and after I visited Aruba. I wish I knew all of these things about Aruba first!

 6. SPF 30 sunscreen isn’t strong enough!

-Why do hotels give you body wash, shampoo, conditioner, shower caps, sewing kit but NOT sunscreen?
-Oh that’s right, you can go pay a ridiculous price for it in the gift shop.
+Why do hotels give you body wash, shampoo, conditioner, shower caps, and sewing kit but NOT sunscreen?
+Oh, that’s right, you can go pay a ridiculous price for it in the gift shop.

 In fact, the water is more than okay.
 The filtration system in Aruba is fantastic and you don’t have to worry one bit about getting sick.
 We drank water right out of the tap from our hotel and it tasted terrific.
 So don’t waste money buying bottled water when you go to Aruba.